-From time to time you’re going to check over your garage door.
-You are going to look for gaps between the window and the frame of your garage door.
+From time to time you should inspect your garage door.
+Look for gaps between the window and the frame of your garage door.
 You also want to look for gaps between the garage door and the weather stripping as well.
 The reason you want to look for gaps is that these are places thieves can use a crowbar on your garage door or garage door window.
-One of the best times to inspect your garage door is during transitions from season to season.
+One of the best times to inspect your garage door is when you are performing maintenance on your garage door.

 Secure Your Emergency Garage Door Release.

-Yes, that red cord that you can use to manually open your garage door is a good thing in case your opener quits.
-Yet also, a thief can use it against you as well.
+Yes, that red cord that you can use to manually open your garage door is good to have in case your opener quits.
+Yet left dangling free, a thief can use it against you as well.
 A thief can reach that cord from the outside and lift that garage door.
 There is a quick fix for this that still allows you to be able to use It in case of an emergency.
 Secure the cord with zip ties.
-This way you can cut or break the zip ties if you need to use it, but a thief cannot get to it.
+If an emergency comes up where you need to use the cord, you can cut or break the zip ties.

 Never Leave Your Garage Door Open.